rsmith-nl/scripts/README.rst

 ips.sh
 ------

-Script to start an IPython_ session in a urxvt_ terminal.
+Script to start a new IPython_ session in a urxvt_ terminal.

 .. _IPython: http://ipython.org/